caspg/remote_stack/README.md

 [*] rename job_posts.link to job_posts.apply_url

-[] make sure to extract and filter apply link from we work remotely jobs (What about emails)
+[] make sure to extract and filter apply link from we work remotely jobs (What about emails) [] do not use rss feed in WWR and just scrap links from website

 [*] create `job_origins` table (StackOverflow, WWR, Remoteive.io etc)